P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Classic Combat - Restores combat as it was before the 1.9 Combat.

+* Colossal Chests - For when regular chests are too small.

+* Cyclops Core - Library mod for EvilCraft, Integrated Dynamics and others.

 * Compact Void Miners - Collects ores and fluids from the void.

 * Connected Textures Mod - A library mod.